Program

 Session Block 6 – Thematically Organized Individual Talk Sessions

-Session 6.1: Meditation for Teachers – Chaired by Doris F. Chang
+ROOM 4: Session 6.1: Meditation for Teachers – Chaired by Doris F. Chang

 S6.1.1: Operationalizing mindful co-regulation to promote social connectedness in secondary schools